redis/redis-doc/topics/indexes.md

     3) "sop:antirez:matteocollina:talked-with"

 By combining different queries, I can ask fancy questions.
 For example:
-*What are all my friends that, like beer, live in Barcelona, and matteocollina consider friends as well?*
+*Who are all my friends that, like beer, live in Barcelona, and matteocollina consider friends as well?*
 To get this information I start with an `spo` query to find all the people I'm friend with.
-Than for each result I get I perform an `spo` query to check if they like beer, removing the ones for which I can't find this relation.
+Then for each result I get I perform an `spo` query to check if they like beer, removing the ones for which I can't find this relation.
 I do it again to filter by city.
 Finally I perform an `ops` query to find, of the list I obtained, who is considered friend by